Tarun7386/Hyderabad_Restaurants-/README.md

 - **Matplotlib:** Library for creating static, interactive, and animated visualizations in Python..
 - **NumPy:** Library for numerical computing in Python.
 - **GitHub:** Version control platform for collaboration and project management.
+- **Seaborn:** Seaborn is a powerful Python visualization library built on top of Matplotlib.
+While Matplotlib provides basic functionality for creating plots, Seaborn offers a higher-level interface with additional features and aesthetically pleasing visualizations

 # Design Flow
 - **Data Exploration**: Utilize Pandas to explore the dataset, examining its structure, missing values, and basic statistics.